ScottMcGready/the-conference-bible/organisation_and_planning.md

 Most infosec conferences run a Capture The Flag (CTF) style event along side their main event.

-Physical CTFs (such as scavenger hunts) that require people to run around the venue can bring a level of disruption you may not be prepared for.
+Physical CTFs (such as scavenger hunts) that require people to run around the venue can bring a level of disruption you, or your speakers, may not be prepared for.

 ## Food

-TBC
+Providing food for everyone onsite can be challenging with different preferences, allergies, intolerances, and more.
+If your venue is lucky enough to be situated near food and drink offerings, it may be wiser to allow people to sort themselves out (although be mindful of [dilution](types_of_conference.md#in-person)).

+Many venues, such as Universities, have their own catering or some even have their own rules surrounding external caterers.
+It's recommended to have a chat with your venue to understand what can, and can't happen.

+> Note: If you pencil in a coffee break on the schedule, make sure there's **actually** tea and coffee on site.

 ## Green room